mattn/embulk-plugin-vim/README.md

-# Embulk input/output plugin for Redis
+# Embulk output plugin for vim

 This [Embulk](https://github.com/embulk/embulk) output plugin writes records to lines on Vim!